WICG/navigation-api/README.md

 - The navigation succeeds, and it was a different-document navigation.
 Then the promise will never settle, because the entire document and all its promises will disappear.

 As discussed in more detail in the section on [integration with the existing history API and spec](#integration-with-the-existing-history-api-and-spec), navigating through the app history list does navigate through the joint session history.
 This means it _can_ impact other frames on the page.
 It's just that, unlike `history.back()` and friends, such other-frame navigations always happen as a side effect of navigating your own frame; they are never the sole result of an app history traversal.
+(An interesting consequence of this is that [`appHistory.back()` and `appHistory.forward()` are not always opposites](#warning-backforward-are-not-always-opposites).)

 ### Keys and IDs